 Uncertainty or Vagueness

-At times you’ll encounter your hardest issues: ones of uncertainty or vagueness around what the actual issue is.
+IT pros know that the hardest IT helpdesk problems your customers will have are the ones of uncertainty or vagueness around what the actual problem is.
 In these cases, it’s important to get your communication right.

 It could be that the user has just been vague with their description.
 When this is the case, be honest and ask them to explain it further if you’re unsure about anything.
 However, in some cases, these issues come across as vague or uncertain, simply because the user doesn't actually understand what their issue is.

-If you want to excel as a help desk professional, it’s up to you to get to the bottom of their issue and work out exactly what problem they have, as well as the best solution to ﬁx it.
-It all comes down to your ability to communicate effectively.
+If you want to excel as an IT help desk professional, it’s up to you to get to the bottom of your customer's recurring issues and work out exactly what's causing them and the best solution for a fix.
+Surprisingly, it mostly comes down to your tech team's ability to communicate effectively.

-Joe Dissmeyer has a helpful list of questions you can ask to help troubleshoot any queries that seem confusing:
+Here's a helpful list of questions to ask MSP customers to help troubleshoot any problems that seem confusing:

 • Ask if anyone else is experiencing the problem